 Saying it needs to be left alone in the name of liberty is to misunderstand, fundamentally, what it is.
 Saying it is broken and that we ought to be more like Denmark to fix it is more of the same.
 It’s a bit like telling an Olympic weightlifter that to win more gold medals they should swim faster.
 Fast swimmers after all, win the most gold medals.

 To get to Denmark, one need start in Denmark, an ethnically homogenous country with a population one third the size of the Los Angeles metropolitan area.

 One question to ask ourselves is whether or not we think that the gap in resources between our most wealthy and our least is actually the problem.
 Materially, does it matter to someone in the lowest quartile how much someone in the highest quartile has?
-I suspect it does not.
-Nor is it something that’s particularly observable in daily life.
+Is it something that’s particularly observable in daily life?
 What matters is how hard it is to be poor.
 And how difficult being poor makes it to not be poor.
 So, perhaps better questions are, how can we make the quality of life for the poorest among us better?
 And how can we make it easier for them not to be poor from one generation to the next?

 There are some very obvious answers.